Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

 Following the approach of \cite{takahashi_volatility_2016}, we implement a rolling window estimation procedure to evaluate the out-of-sample performance of each model.
 The window size is kept fixed throughout the forecasting period.
 For the DJIA, we use a window of 1,993 observations, generating forecasts from May 1, 2017, to September 27, 2019.
 For the N225, the window consists of 1,942 observations, with forecast dates ranging from May 1, 2017, to September 30, 2019.
 After each estimation step, we produce one-day-ahead forecasts of volatility, VaR, and ES.

 At each forecast point, we draw 15,000 predictive samples from the posterior predictive distribution.
-For the SV and RSV models, we compute both the posterior means and medians of the volatility forecasts.\footnote{We report the median rather than the mean for volatility forecasts of SV models, as their posterior distributions occasionally exhibit heavy tails, which can disproportionately inflate the means.} Additionally, we calculate predictive quantiles of the return distribution to obtain VaR and ES estimates.
+For the SV and RSV models, we compute both the posterior means and medians of the volatility forecasts.\footnote{We report the median rather than the mean for volatility forecasts of SV models, as the posterior predictive distribution of the one-step-ahead volatility forecast occasionally exhibits heavy tails, which can disproportionately inflate the posterior mean.} Additionally, we calculate predictive quantiles of the return distribution to obtain VaR and ES estimates.
 This procedure yields 603 forecasts for the DJIA and 590 for the N225, covering the period from early May 2017 to late September 2019.